SWIM TEAM MEET INFORMATION

 New Parent Orientation

-For parents new to the sport, we will have an orientation day on Saturday, May 9th at 8:30am.
+For parents new to the sport, we will have an orientation day on Sunday May 16 at 8:30am at the pool.
 We will spend about 60 mins walking through both a swim and dive meet to answer all your questions so it is less confusing and more enjoyable for you and your athlete.

 Senior County Championships